iotaledger/integration-services/documentation/docs/services/SSI-bridge/use-cases.md

 2. An e-commerce operator verifies the delivery company’s organization identity and uses the Bridge to issue a credential for the company to deliver on their behalf.
 The credential contains the company organization DID and is signed by the e-commerce operator’s private key which had been previously associated with the operator’s identity.
-3. The authorized employee of the verified delivery company registers a DID for each scanner (i.e., android scanners) used by the company couriers.
+3. The authorized employee of the verified delivery company registers a DID for each scanner (i.e. android scanners) used by the company couriers.
 4. The authorized employee uses the Ecommerce-SSI Bridge to issue authorization credentials to the scanner devices used to handle deliveries.
 These credentials are stored locally in the scanner devices.
 5. When a courier hands over the delivery, the scanner device uses the Ecommerce-SSI Bridge to present its credential to the e-commerce operator.
-6. The e-commerce operator uses the Ecommerce-SSI Bridge to verify that the parcel was only handled by an authorized courier, nor was it stolen or diverted in transit.
+6. The e-commerce operator uses the Ecommerce-SSI Bridge to verify that the parcel was only handled by an authorized courier, and it was not stolen or diverted in transit.
 This is possible because of the verification of the device handling the scanning of the delivery.
 7. (optional) The customer can acquire the courier’s scanner device credential in the form of a QR code.
 The QR code can be read using a mobile phone and the Ecommerce-SSI Bridge to verify that the scanner device belongs to a delivery